 There’s so many ways to give during the holiday season.
 But, there are no rules and the gift doesn’t have to be something you can put your hands on.

 While you’re considering your gift list, and making plans for food, be sure to put a head of cauliflower, tortillas and cabbage on your list to make this vegan taco recipe!
-Roasted Cauliflower Tinga Tacos come together quick and feed a small crowd.
-For those not feeding a crowd, the cauliflower mixture is freezer friendly and can be portioned and frozen for up a month.
+Cauliflower tacos come together quick and feed a small crowd.
+For those not feeding a crowd, the cauliflower taco mixture is freezer friendly and can be portioned and frozen for up a month.

-How to Make Roasted Cauliflower Tinga Tacos with Chili-Lime Slaw:
+How to Make Cauliflower Tacos with Chili-Lime Slaw:

 - While the cauliflower is roasting, saute the onions, then sprinkle in the spices, minced chipotle chilis and adobo sauce.